Sony just handed brands an easy way to go viral.

 "Products can only be consumed through our app in fake PNG format," the account wrote.

-The chicken joint doubled down on the joke, announcing that it will also be releasing a DLC, a pre-order for the "Los Glaseados," and a Fried Chicken Pass in the upcoming months.
+KFC also announced on X that it will be releasing a DLC, a pre-order for the "Los Glaseados," and a Fried Chicken Pass in the upcoming months.

 Meanwhile, Domino's UK followed with its own jab, saying the shift "makes about as much sense as us changing to digital pizzas."